 Getting close to totality, you will see stars around the Moon.
 It is worth checking if any notable star (or planet) is near the lunar disc.

 In the image above showing the Turquoise Effect, you see a star near the left edge of the Moon.
 That is a faint star.

 During the last lunar eclipse, a meteorite hit the darkest side of the Moon during totality.

 Many people taking videos or very short exposures were able to capture it.

-And, if you are eager to try the tips in these articles, check the eclipse page of Time&Date website.
+If you are eager to try the tips in these articles, check the eclipse page of the Time&Date website.